We all have our familiar favorites. And although there are plenty of other dishes in my culinary rotation, I’m still a fan of sticking to what I know.

 Toto, I’ve a feeling we’re not in North Carolina anymore.
 But we can still whip up some pretty bomb pork sandwiches.

-Even when I opt to branch out a bit, I’m a die-hard sucker for that vinegary bite, so I slip in a few classic dill pickles to remind me of the taste sensation I know and love.Print
+Even when I opt to branch out a bit, I’m a die-hard sucker for that vinegary bite, so I slip in a few classic dill pickles or bread and butter zucchini pickles to remind me of the taste sensation I know and love.Print

 Need an updated spin on sliders?
 These humble handhelds with smoky sliced pork and spicy peach barbecue sauce will be your new go-to.